regreg/regreg/doc/source/algorithms.rst

 * Primal generalized gradient descent

-  * The current implementation is the based on the [FISTA]_ framework
+  * The current implementation is the based on the [FISTA]_ framework.
-  * The primal problem is solved by solving a series of proximal problems
+  * The primal problem is solved by solving a series of proximal problems.
   * Often the proximal problems are very easy to solve.
-Sometimes they are more complicated - then the proximal problems can be solved via their dual, which can be solved directly by generalized gradient descent
+Sometimes they are more complicated - then the proximal problems can be solved via their dual, which can be solved directly by proximal gradient descent, though each iteration will involve solving an unpenalized version of the original problem.

 * Dual generalized gradient ascent

-  * If the conjugate of the differentiable part of the objective is known, then generalized gradient descent can be used to solve the dual problem
+  * If the conjugate of the differentiable part of the objective is known, then generalized gradient descent can be used to solve the dual problem.
-  * If the conjugate is not known, it can be evaluated by solving an optimization problem with gradient descent
+  * If the conjugate is not known, it can be evaluated by solving an optimization problem with proximal gradient descent.

 * ADMM